- Things to Know

 - Treatment and prognosis of brain lesions depend upon the underlying illness or injury, and the amount of damage sustained by the brain.

-The brain is responsible for regulation the functions of the body, from the unconscious (controlling blood pressure, heart rate and respiratory rate) to the conscious acts like walking and talking.
+The brain is responsible for regulating the functions of the body, from the unconscious (controlling blood pressure, heart rate, and respiratory rate) to the conscious acts like walking and talking.
 Add the intellectual processes of thought and the brain is a busy part of the human body.

 While the brainstem is important in maintaining body function, the cerebrum allows body motion and most importantly, is responsible for all the things that make humans special, like thinking and emotion.
 There are four lobes in each hemisphere: frontal, parietal, temporal, and occipital.